QuantEcon/lecture-python-intro/lectures/intro_supply_demand.md

 ## Overview

-This lecture is about some models of equilibrium prices and quantities, one of the main topics of elementary microeconomics.
+This lecture is about some models of equilibrium prices and quantities, one of the core topics of elementary microeconomics.

 Throughout the lecture, we focus on models with one good and one price.